 The International Marketplace after USMCA and IOSS

-In most cases, the best way to optimize your shipments will be through making arrangements with the appropriate postal authority.
+In most cases, the best way to optimise your shipments will be through making arrangements with the appropriate postal authority.
 This will entail making contact with a postal authority in an EU country yourself and then coming to an agreement that streamlines the import process.

-Alternatively, importers can exclusively utilize a system called the IOSS.
+Alternatively, importers can exclusively utilise a system called the IOSS.
 The IOSS stands for Import One-Stop Shop, and is designed to simplify the declaration and payment of VAT, at a cost benefit to your business.

 You can register on the IOSS portal of any EU Member State and it will work for any country that is within the EU.
 This process takes 7 – 10 days to complete, and your IOSS number should be added to your Shipping Services File to make your import compliant.